 Make sure you match the era of the piece of furniture with the style of upcycling.
 If it’s a 1950’s midcentury modern table, don’t paint it with pastels and distress the paint for a shabby-chic look.
 Instead, paint it with a bold color or a geometric pattern as a statement piece.

 While the kids may not be ready to use the sander, start them with easy projects that they can do with little to no assistance.
 Use old macaroni to make a necklace or adorn a picture frame.
 Find twigs and leaves and turn them into a collage.
 Use pasta to make a self-portrait!
 There are so many arts and crafts you can do using old materials you already have around the house or outside!

 Finding Your Next Upcycling Project

-With all the time we have to spend at home, it’s the perfect time to start your next DIY upcycling project with materials you have at home.
+It’s the perfect time to start your next DIY upcycling project with materials you have at home.
 Don’t forget to think out of the box!
 Share your ideas and creations with your friends and family on FamilyApp!
 Who knows?
 It may inspire their next project!